 This started off as a post called Don’t Hack Your Health.
 Basically it was my thoughts on people who try to find ways around the body, find shortcuts and trick the body into getting what they want.
 People have been trying to change and manipulate the human body for a long time but lately a growing realm/world called “biohacking” has developed that has both intentionally (and often unintentionally) promoted the idea that we can hack the body.
-Whether it’s through behaviors, supplements, exercises or fancy gadgets a whole lot of people are finding ways to outsmart the body.
+Whether it’s through behaviors, supplements, exercises or fancy gadgets people are finding ways to outsmart the body.
 I have no problem with working with the body to change it for the better.
 I have a problem with trying to hack it.

 Don’t try to hack your health, try to restore it.
 Restoring your health or reprogramming your health is fine.
 Trying to find shortcuts and trick the body is a recipe for disaster.
 If you are trying to hack your health, you’re thinking about the whole concept wrong and probably doing something ineffective at best and damaging at worst.
 People who hack their health either don’t achieve what they want or do but end up paying in the end.
 Just like a computer system, mess around with the programming too much and the system will either freeze, crash or get completely wiped out.
 Once your body crashes after a hack it can take a while to rebuild.
 Take the time to do it right in the first place.